 Most people, when faced with ambivalence, take the approach of weighing in pros and cons.
 But that, says the author, is the worst possible approach.

-You shift from yes and no as you focus on either the pros and the cons, and that gets you stuck in ambivalence.
+You shift from yes and no as you focus on either the pros or the cons, and that gets you stuck in ambivalence.

 Here are the questions you should ask yourself: